MicrosoftDocs/ATADocs/ATPDocs/deploy/active-directory-federation-services.md

     ![Screenshot of the Defender for Identity configure AD FS sensor resolver.](../media/sensor-config-adfs-resolver.png)

-Initializing the sensor may take a couple of minutes, at which time the AD FS / AD CS sensor service status should change from **stopped** to **running**.
+Initializing the sensor may take a couple of minutes, at which time the AD FS / AD CS / Entra Connect sensor service status should change from **stopped** to **running**.

 ## Related content